chri3i/Ruvaak-Readme/README.md

 - XPMSE (Adjust the equip styles for your character)
 - I recommend to look at 'Breakable Equipment' to flag any lantern (one is found in the starting room) as unbreakable

+Ruvaak also makes use of a few GUI menus:

+- CatHub allows you to customize kill moves and chances for kill moves.
+Key ``ctrl + NumPad . (, for German keyboards)``
+- Immersive Equipment Distplay allows you to show equipment on your character.
+Key ``Backspace``
+- QUI is basically AddItem Menu.
+I don't suggest using it unless you know which items are definitely safe to take.
+Key ``F11``
+- ENB to adjust visuals and many effects.
+Only use it when you know what you're doing.
+Key ``shift + enter``

 ### Starting the Game